IRS Installment Agreements: Form 9465 & More

 IRS Form 9465: Installment Agreement Request Instructions

 If you don’t want to use the IRS’s online tool to request a payment plan (or you owe too much money to use the online tool), you can use IRS Form 9465 (Installment Agreement Form).
 This form is mainly for individuals.
-Businesses can use this form if they are out of business.
+Businesses can use this form if they are out of business or if they only owe income tax.
 Details on who needs to use this form, when it is necessary, fees, and instructions on completing the document.

 Frequently Asked Questions About Installment Agreements